rwightman/pytorch-countception-sealion/README.md

 * Inference (submission generation)

 What's not:
 * Good results.
-Both models train but the appropriate features for Sealion counting and category discrimination do not appear to be learned.
+Both models train but the appropriate features for sea lion counting and category discrimination do not appear to be learned.
 Counts are way off.
 Doing regression across multiple categories of similar looking objects is likely making this a very challenging objective.
 * Validation